Writing a lambda calculus interpeter in a new language and an old language

 Lambda Calculus was invented in the '30 by logician Alonzo Church as he was attempting to improve on Russel's type theoretical foundation of mathematics.
 Many notations for function substitution were used before, but Lambda Calculus was the first one where substitution and alpha conversion were formalized.

-In essence, lambda calculus defines "lambda terms" which can be "reduced" or computed, and there is a single computational rule.
-Having a single computational rule seems very limited, but we'll discover we can define anything in terms of this single operation.
+In essence, lambda calculus defines "lambda terms" which can be "reduced", and there is a single computational rule to do so.
+Having a "operation" seems very limited, but we'll discover we can define anything we are used to in math and computers in terms of it.

 A lambda term can either be: